aolofsson/oh/elink/README.md

 ## Registers

 The full 32 bit physical address of an elink register is the address seen below added to the 12 bit elink ID that maps to address bits 31:20.
-As an example, if the elink ID is 0x810, then writing to the E_RESET register would be done to address 0x810F0200.
+As an example, if the elink ID is 0x810, then writing to the ELINK_RESET register would be done to address 0x810F0200.
 Readback is done through the txrd channel with the source address sub field set to 810Dxxxx;

 REGISTER         | ACCESS | ADDRESS | DESCRIPTION
 -----------------|--------|---------|------------------